Virtually

 traditional viewpoint is shared by Adidam, and "taken to the limit", in the sense

-that the "Force greater than oneself" is the Very Divine.
+that the "Force or Presence greater than oneself" is the Very Divine.
 In Adidam, sacred art

 the viewer (if art) or listener (if music) into the Divine Domain, or at least